Fishing Tips

-Essential Gear for Miami Offshore Fishing Charters
+Essential Gear for Miami Offshore Charters

 Proper fishing gear makes a significant difference in offshore fishing success.
 Miami's waters hold various game fish species, from sailfish to mahi-mahi, and each requires specific equipment.
-Whether you're bringing your own gear or using Nomad Fishing Charter's equipment, understanding the essentials helps you prepare for a successful day on the water.
+Whether you're bringing your own gear or using Nomad Fishing Charters' equipment, understanding the essentials helps you prepare for a successful day on the water.

 Rod and Reel Combinations

 Miami offshore fishing demands specific rod and reel setups.
 Light tackle setups work well for smaller pelagic species, while heavy gear handles larger game fish.
 Most captains recommend 20-30 pound class setups for general use, with heavier options available for targeting specific species.
+The type of trip you book determines how heavy you should rig, so match your combos to the target.

 Essential Fishing Line